SambhuBiswakarma00/Complete-CICD-with-Jenkins/README.md

 - Prometheus, Loki, Grafana Stack

 ### Steps
+- Infrastructure creation with Terraform
+- Configuring necessary softwares using Ansible
 - Clone the Repository
 - Configure Jenkins
   - Set up Jenkins with the necessary plugins for GitHub, Docker, SonarQube, and Kubernetes.